Dodusiek/X-Flooder/README.md

 - Spam Webhook
 - Send Message to Webhook
 - Send Files
-- Send Viruses to Webhook [Useful] // Looks like you opened fake ItroublveTSC compiled file
+- Send Viruses to Webhook [Useful] // Looks like you opened real file that grabs passwords

 ## Preview